 - Design a field operation plan.
-This should identify activities, responsibilities, and timelines.
-It state how schools will be allocated to field coordinators and test administrators (e.g., 5 schools per coordinator).
-A field operation manual and documentation (e.g., forms, control checklists) should provide guidelines and should serve for quality control purposes. - □ Train key personnel.
-Training should emphasize assessment purposes, the importance of uniform testing conditions, and the roles and responsibilities of the trainees during the field operation.
-It should be conducted before the data collection, and should replicate as much as possible the real test administration conditions.
-For instance, by reading aloud the test administration manual during the training session and by filling administration forms. - □ Contact schools.
-Invite selected schools to participate in the assessments.
-Ensure there is a contact person in the school who can help organize the test administration (e.g., informing the school teachers about the assessment, storing test instruments, etc.). - □ Print, check and distribute assessment instruments.
-Check samples of the printed instruments (e.g., tests, questionnaires) to ensure they meet quality standards.
+This should identify activities, responsibilities and timelines.
+It states how schools will be allocated to field coordinators and test administrators (e.g. five schools per coordinator).
+A field operation manual and documentation (e.g. forms and control checklists) should provide guidelines and serve for quality control purposes. - Train key personnel.
+Training should emphasise assessment purposes, the importance of uniform testing conditions, and the roles and responsibilities of the trainees during the field operation.
+It should be conducted before the data collection and replicate as much as possible the real test administration conditions, for instance, by reading aloud the test administration manual during the training session and by filling administration forms.

+- Contact schools.
+Invite selected schools to participate in the assessment.
+Ensure there is a contact person in the school who can help organize the test administration (e.g. informing teachers about the assessment, storing test instruments, etc.). - Print, check and distribute assessment instruments.
+Check samples of the printed instruments (e.g. tests and questionnaires) to ensure they meet quality standards.
 Packaging and distribution may take several weeks.
-The security and confidentiality of the instruments should be a top priority.

-- Administer the assessment according to standardized procedures.
+The security and confidentiality of the instruments should be a top priority. - Administer the assessment according to standardised procedures.
 All students should be tested under the same uniform conditions.
 The test administrator manual should state those conditions and serve as a basis for quality control. - Send quality control observers to schools.
 This is important to verify that the assessment was effectively administered under the same uniform conditions in all schools.
 It is also important to build trust around the assessment.
 Observers may use the administration manual or a checklist as a reference.
-Observers may include personnel from the Ministry or Department of Education, donors, parents, or others. - □ Verify the return of assessment instruments.
-Usually countries need to collect all test booklets and other instruments (e.g., questionnaires, forms) from schools.
-All booklets and instruments should be registered (e.g., using ID numbers) and accounted for before and after the test.
+Observers may include personnel from the Ministry or Department of Education, donors, parents or others. - Verify the return of assessment instruments.
+Usually countries need to collect all test booklets and other instruments (e.g. questionnaires and forms) from schools.
+All booklets and instruments should be registered (e.g. using ID numbers) and accounted for before and after the test.

-6. How to create a database?
+How to create a database?